 Cam loves all things creative.
 Sewing, knitting/crocheting, biking, fishing, walking, shopping, exploring new towns (especially eating places), cooking and baking, having coffee with almost anyone, going to concerts and sporting events, watching Minnesota sports (even the disappointing games), and, yes, even driving grain cart for her husband.

 Hannah King is our Curator/Researcher.
-She is responsible for the care of the objects and materials in the SCHS collections, helps plan and implement new exhibits, and assists with research requests.
+She is responsible for the care of the objects and materials in the SCHS collections, plans and installs new exhibits, and assists with research requests.
 She attended UW-Madison and UW-Milwaukee, studying anthropology, history, folklore, and museums.
 Hannah grew up in Melrose, WI, a small town near Eau Claire.
 Though she has lived in large cities for the last 10 years, she is excited to return to small-town life.
-She enjoys gardening and cooking, and how the two are related.
-Hannah lives in Morris with her boyfriend and their cat.

 Lori Kurpiers is our Office and Program Coordinator.
 She will welcome you when you first arrive and help you connect to the resources you need.
 Just like her title sounds, she coordinates our programs such as the Horizontal Grandeur art exhibit and Hall of Honor events, as well as creates our newsletters.
 She graduated from the University of Minnesota, Morris where her studies included speech communication and studio art.
 She is a fiber artist who enjoys knitting, crocheting, quilting, and bookmaking.
 She lives in Morris with her family.